semaphoreci/docs/docs/ci-cd-environment/self-hosted-agent-types.md

 3. Add a name and click `Looks good.
 Register`
 4. Your agent type should be created.
 Follow the instructions to install the agent on your operating system of choice.
 The instructions are also available [here][installing-agents].

+!!! info "Required permissions to add a new self-hosted agent type"
-**Note:** only users with the Admin permission level can add a self-hosted agent type
+    Only users with the **Admin** permission level can add a new self-hosted agent type.

 ## Using a self-hosted agent type in your pipelines